Overview

 Configure Option B

-- Describe what happens if the workflow reaches this node
+- Select the node in option B and describe what happens if the workflow reaches this node

 - Click Save Changes